Skip to Main Content

 Caret Down

-A cash-out refinance replaces your mortgage with a bigger one, with different terms and interest rates.
+A cash-out refinance replaces your current mortgage with a bigger one, with different terms and interest rates.
 With this loan, you keep the difference between your old mortgage and your new one.
+Mortgage rates are often lower than personal loan rates with terms as long as 30 years.

 Some credit cards offer 0 percent introductory offers that allow you to use the credit without accruing interest for a set number of months.
-To qualify for these, you’ll typically need excellent credit and a stable source of income.
-This option is better suited for those who only need to borrow a small amount and can pay off the balance before the promotional period ends.
+To qualify, you’ll typically need excellent credit and a stable source of income.
+This option makes the most sense if you only need to borrow a small amount and can pay off the balance before the promotional period ends.

 Frequently asked questions about low-interest personal loans